tinjothomas/imagefxcms/content/vehiclefx/_index.md

 recent_7: "/assets/images/works/vehicle/file8.jpg"
 recent_8: "/assets/images/works/vehicle/file1.jpg"

-section_2:
-    - title: "Your Brand on Any Vehicle"
+ms_title: "Your Brand on Any Vehicle"
-      description: "Whatever the vehicle, our designers have your brand covered.
+ms_description: "Whatever the vehicle, our designers have your brand covered.
 We can design, produce and install on just about anything imagineable.
 From simple lettering decals, to full body wraps.
 Whether it’s a single vehicle or a fleet of vehicles, our team is meticulous and expedient.
 So if you want to hit the road in style and you need it fast, give us a call."

 usp_heading_1: "Specialized Services"
 usp_body_1: "We specialize in creating signage in all types of materials for all types of vehicles."